wilhelm-lab/prosit_grpc/README.md

 pip install -e git+git@gitlab.lrz.de:proteomics/prosit_tools/prosit_grpc.git@v1.2.0#egg=prosit_grpc
 ```

-## 2. Ask Ludwig for certificates
+## 2. Ask us for certificates

 You are using a special access to our GPUs and are therefore required to identify against our server.
-Ludwig Lautenbacher will provide you with certificates that are valid for a limited time but can be renewed.
+We will provide you with certificates that are valid for a limited time but can be renewed.
 Do not share those certificates with people outside of our group.

 ## 3. How to use the gRPC Client using Python?